1987 Gambian general election

 General elections were held in the Gambia on 11 March 1987.
 The election date had been announced on 1 January 1987 and nominations for presidential candidates closed on 9 February.

-A total of 113 candidates ran for the 36 elected seats.
-Both elections were won by the People's Progressive Party, whose leader Dawda Jawara remained president.
+A total of 113 candidates ran for the 36 elected seats in parliament.
+Both the presidential and parliamentary elections were won by the People's Progressive Party, whose leader Dawda Jawara remained president.

+The elections were described as competitive.